-7.-ROBINSON CRUSOE: GULLIVER'S TRAVELS: BARON MUNCHAUSEN.
+7.-ROBINSON CRUSOE : GULLIVER'S TRAVELS : BARON MUNCHAUSEN.
 With superb Frontispiece, engraved on steel.
 Sixteen large pages in each Penny Number.

-PORTRAITS OF PATRIOTS.
+PORTRALTS OF PATRIOTS.

 Our Readers are informed, that there is now a re-issue of the various Steel Engravings lately distributed with this paper.
-They consist of
+They consist of Kossutn.
+MITCHEL

-Kossuth MITCHEL, SMITH O'BRIEN, LOUIS BLANC.
+LOUIS BLANC, SMITH O'BRIEN,

-MEAGHIE, BICHARD OASTER, These Engravings have excited the admiration of every one who has seen them.
-They are faithful portraits, and are executed in the most brillant style.
-Price Fourpence each.-N.B.
-The Portrait of Richard Oastler (a magnificent print, and a s riking likeness), may also be had at the 'Home' Office, No. 2, York street, Coventgarden.
+MEAGHER, RICHARD OASTLER.
+These Engravings have excited the admiration of every one who of Richard Oastler (a magnificent print, and a s:riking likeness), may also be had at the 'Home' Office, No. 2, York-street, Coventrarden.

-There has also been a reprint of the undermentioned portraits, which have been given away at different times with the 'Northern Star,' and which are striking Likenesses, and executed in the most brilliant manner-Price Twopence each-ARTHUR O'CONNER, BRONTERRE O'BBIEN, PATRICK O'HIGGINS, ERNEST JONES,
+There has also been a reprint of the undermentioned portraits, which have been given away at different times with the 'Northern Star,' and which are striking Likenesses, and executed in the most brilliant manner-Price Twopence each-ARTHUR O'CONNOR, BRONTERRE O'BBIEN,

-J. R. STEPHENS, P. M. M'DOUALL, W. P. ROBERTS,

-Several surplus Vols.
-I and III. of "THE LABOURER,"
+J. R. STEPHENS, P. M. M'DOUALL, ERNEST JONES, W. P. ROBERTS, Several surplus Vols.
+I and III. of

-Neatly bound, are now offered at One Shilling per Vol. The usual price was Three Shillings and Sixpence.
+"THE LABOURER," Neatly bound, are now offered at One Shilling per Vol. The usual price was Three Shillings and Sixpence.

 THE BURNING OF THE AMAZON: A magnificently coloured engraving of this fearful catastrophe.
-Price One Shilling and Sixpence,
+Price One Shilling and Sixpence.